/

 Average Wait Time measures the total duration customers spend waiting before being served by an agent or system.
 It answers: how long do customers sit in queue before someone helps them?

-Lorikeet is an AI customer support platform that reduces queue pressure by resolving issues without human intervention, improving AWT for the contacts that do need human help.
+Lorikeet is an AI customer support platform that removes queue pressure entirely by resolving issues instantly, with no hold time and sub-1-second response latency on voice, improving AWT for the contacts that still need a human.

 How to Calculate It